Fact Sheet: Equality in Abortion Coverage Act

 Learn more about state Medicaid coverage for abortion and laws regulating abortion coverage at Guttmacher Institute.

-These restrictions impact people of color and people with low incomes the hardest.
-No one should be denied coverage for abortion because of who they are, where they work, or how much money they make.
+Abortion is health care.
+Medical decisions should be private between a person and their health care provider.
+No one should be denied coverage for abortion because of who they are, where they work, or how much money they have.